-Cisco E-DI Prompt
+Cisco E-DI Default Prompt

-The Cisco E-DI run-time prompt includes the VFS path.
-This provides a visual indication that the path has changed as a result of the command context command.
+The Cisco E-DI default run-time prompt includes the VFS path.
+This indicates the path which changed as a result of the command context command.
 It also shows the present directory as the user navigates through the directory structure to provide more context.